sighup-io/workshop-from-devops-practices-to-the-cloud-native-stack-public/README.md

 You should have an hypervisor installed on your machine and it should be compatible with `Vagrant`.
 All major OS (Mac, Linux, Windows) should be supported as well free (Virtualbox) and supported (VMWare/Parallels) virtualization solutions.

 If you are not sure where to start, install [Virtualbox](https://www.virtualbox.org/).
 At the time of writing, latest stable release is `Virtualbox 5.2.22`.

-Make sure to have the API Key and API Secret at hand the day of the workshop.

 ##### Achtung!